goat-community/osm-contributions/README.md

 #### Scripts OSM-contribution

-This repository contains some experimental scripts to count OSM-contributions for a particular area of interest and summarizes them per assessed username in CSV-tables.
+This repository contains some experimental scripts to count OSM-contributions for a particular area of interest and summarizes them per assessed username in CSV-tables and creates Geojson-file of the modified/created geometries.

 #### How to use